Harold Harmsworth, 1st Viscount Rothermere: Grand Falls, Newfoundland

-In 1904, on behalf of his elder brother Alfred, Harmsworth and Mayson Beeton, son of Isabella Beeton, the famed author of Mrs Beeton's Book of Household Management, travelled to Newfoundland to search for a supply of timber and to look for a site to build and operate a pulp and paper mill.
-While searching along the Exploits River they came across Grand Falls, named by John Cartwright in 1768.
-After the two British men purchased the land, they had a company town built to support the timber workers.
-It developed as Grand Falls-Windsor.
-Harmsworth founded the Anglo-Newfoundland Corporation to harvest the trees of Newfoundland to provide paper, which became one of the largest corporations in Newfoundland.
+In 1904, on behalf of his elder brother Alfred, Harmsworth travelled to Newfoundland with Mayson Beeton, son of Isabella Beeton, the author of Mrs Beeton's Book of Household Management, to search for a supply of timber and a site to build a pulp and paper mill.
+They found a suitable site at Grand Falls, on the Exploits River, which had been named by John Cartwright in 1768.
+They bought the land and developed a company town there which became Grand Falls-Windsor.
+To harvest the timber, Harmsworth founded the Anglo-Newfoundland Corporation, which became one of the largest corporations in Newfoundland.

 Aviation

-In 1903, the first flight took place, and the new technology of aviation had a very romantic and exciting image in the first half of the 20th century.
-Harmsworth was amongst those fascinated with aviation, and came up with the idea in 1906 of having the Harmsworth newspapers offer a cheque of £1,000 for the first person to fly across the English Channel.
-Harmsworth followed up this challenge with another offering £10,000 for the first person to fly from London to Manchester.
+In 1903, the first flight took place, and the new technology of aviation was eagerly followed.
+Harmsworth was amongst those fascinated with aviation, and in 1906 came up with the idea of having the Harmsworth newspapers offer a prize of £1,000 to the first person to fly across the English Channel.
+He followed this challenge with another offering £10,000 for the first person to fly from London to Manchester.

 Honours

 Harmsworth was created a baronet, of Horsey in the County of Norfolk, in 1910.
-Despite the fact that one of the chief rivals of the Harmsworth newspapers was the Daily Express owned by Max Aitkens (the future Lord Beaverbrook), in May 1913 Harmsworth went with Aitkens on a lengthy business trip to western Canada.
-The trip to Canada marked the start of an odd alliance between Aitkens and the Harmsworth family that would persist regardless of the rivalry between the Daily Mail and the Daily Express.
-Aitkens regarded Harmsworth as the more relatable of the two brothers as his relations with Lord Northcliffe were difficult.
-Harmsworth was raised to the peerage as Baron Rothermere, of Hemsted in the County of Kent, in 1914.
-In 1917, when Aitkens was raised to the peerage as Baron Beaverbrook, Rothermere served as one his sponsors when he first entered the House of Lords.
+In 1914 he was raised to the peerage as Baron Rothermere, of Hemsted in the County of Kent; in 1919 he was made Viscount Rothermere.